shpoudel/WSU-Restoration/README.md

     depends_on:
       - gridappsd

-    # Adjust the CPLEX path based on the version you have
+    # Adjust the CPLEX version based on which you have
     ````